AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/dev-decoder.rst

 macroblock
    a processing unit in image and video compression formats based on linear block transforms (e.g. H.264, VP8, VP9); codec-specific, but for most of popular codecs the size is 16x16 samples (pixels).
+The HEVC codec uses a slightly more flexible processing unit called coding tree unit (CTU).

 OUTPUT
    the source buffer queue; for decoders, the queue of buffers containing